 –Mod Podge or other sealer for Chipboard

--Paint Color of your choice (we used Martha Stewart Crafts brand)
+-Paint Color of your choice (I used Martha Stewart Crafts brand)

-How to Make a DIY Cake Stand using the Cricut Maker and Cricut Knife Blade
+How to Make a DIY Cake Stand with Chipboard

 The most important thing to remember when cutting thicker materials (like Cricut Chipboard) with the Cricut Knife Blade is that you have to make sure that your design fits within a 11×11 inch area on the mat.
 That is because you’ll be moving the little white star wheels in the machine and you don’t want them to catch your material.